The rustdoc test suite

 Usage: //@ matches PATH XPATH PATTERN

-Checks that the text of each element selected by XPATH in PATH matches the python-flavored regex PATTERN.
+Checks that the text of each element / attribute / text selected by XPATH in the file given by PATH matches the Python-flavored2 regex PATTERN.

 matchesraw